1.3.1. Commonly Used Options¶

 The tiarmclang compiler supports the following Arm Cortex-M processor variants which support 16-bit and T32 THUMB instructions (as indicated):

-The tiarmclang compiler also supports Arm Cortex-R type processor variants, Cortex-R4 and Cortex-R5, which can execute ARM and T32 THUMB instructions.
-By default, the tiarmclang compiler will assume ARM instruction mode, but the user can instruct the compiler to assume the use of T32 THUMB instructions for a given compilation by specifying the -mthumb option.
+The tiarmclang compiler also supports Arm Cortex-R type processor variants, Cortex-R4, Cortex-R5, and Cortex-R52, which can execute ARM and T32 THUMB instructions.
+By default, the tiarmclang compiler assumes ARM instruction mode, but you can instruct the compiler to assume the use of T32 THUMB instructions for a given compilation by specifying the -mthumb option.

 The Cortex-M type Arm processors only support execution of THUMB mode instructions, so -mthumb is selected by default when using the -mcpu=cortex-m0, -mcpu=cortex-m0plus, -mcpu=cortex-m3, -mcpu=cortex-m4, or -mcpu=cortex-m33 processor options.